-Registered gun owner helps save metro mom of three from violent attack
+Licensed gun owner helps save metro mom of three from violent attack

 “She definitely was in fear of her life,” Seadorf said.
 “She was screaming at the top of her lungs, profusely bawling.
 She just kept screaming, ‘Help me!
 Help!
 Somebody, please help me!’ over and over again."

-Security video shows Seadorf running out his front door with his registered 9-millimeter handgun toward the intersection where a silver car was stopped at a traffic light.
+Security video shows Seadorf running out his front door with his 9-millimeter handgun toward the intersection where a silver car was stopped at a traffic light.

 You can’t see much of what happens next because a tree is blocking the car, but a police report details a brutal attack involving Alarick Williams and the mother of his three children.